 crowds went to hear the gospel (which I believe they preached very faithfully) at their lips, they stopped.

 As clergymen they acquiesced in the barrier which as clergymen others put to the gospel of salvation.
 Subsequently it was carried on by the instrumentality of laymen, chiefly under the direction of one clergyman who disregarded all the ties which were imposed on him as such.
 The laymen, of course, were under none.
 The consequence was, the system became established in spite of the weak resources from which it was, humanly speaking, supplied.
-But the Lord did not allow it to fail, but the clergy would not work with them; Why?
-They were clergymen: though they owned them Christians, thought they preached the truth, and most of them thought they ought to preach&#8212;but they were not clergymen.
-However, being established&#8212;in fact as it touched their importance as clergymen that the work of evangelising the country should be carried on entirely by others&#8212;the clergy took it up.
+But the Lord did not allow it to fail, but the clergy would not work with them.
+Why?
+They were clergymen: though they owned them Christians, thought they preached the truth, and most of them thought they ought to preach -- but they were not clergymen.
+However, being established -- in fact as it touched their importance as clergymen that the work of evangelising the country should be carried on entirely by others -- the clergy took it up.
 Would they work with the laymen?
 No, they were clergymen.
-They turned them all out to labour alone, to give up God&#8217;s work, or be stamped with schism where they might.
-They cared for none of these things so that they preserved their character as clergy; and to such a length was this carried, that on one of the Missions, having sent out two clergymen unfit for the purpose&#8212;not consistent men, so that the hearers complained&#8212; and foreseeing of course that failure one time would occasion non-attendance the next, they agreed to send an empty car to dismiss the congregations when they could not get a clergyman, rather than associate themselves with godly laymen or allow them even to supply their place as deputies on such a work, counting an empty car a better instrument for God&#8217;s work than a man full of the Holy Ghost, provided he were not a clergyman.
+They turned them all out to labour alone, to give up God's work, or be stamped with schism where they might.
+They cared for none of these things so that they preserved their character as clergy; and to such a length was this carried, that on one of the Missions, having sent out two clergymen unfit for the purpose -- not consistent men, so that the hearers complained -- and foreseeing of course that failure one time would occasion non-attendance the next, they agreed to send an empty car to dismiss the congregations when they could not get a clergyman, rather than associate themselves with godly laymen or allow them even to supply their place as deputies on such a work, counting an empty car a better instrument for God's work than a man full of the Holy Ghost, provided he were not a clergyman.
 These are the reasons, without enlarging further on them as affecting the general principle, which make me feel that the Home Mission puts the character of clergymen in darker instead of brighter characters.
 They broke every solemn obligation of diocesan control, and excluded every one else because they were clergymen, simply to preserve their own importance as such, just as they had given up the work of the Mission before on the same account till forced into it.
 Now if the notion of a clergyman can have such power over godly men, we do but see, in a far stronger light than anything else could put it, the horrible nature of the thing itself, and its

 {45}